Katarina witch trials: The trials

 In 1675, the twelve year old Gävle Boy arrived to the Katarina Parish in Stockholm to live with a hawker relative, after his mother had fallen victim to the Gävle witch trial.
 The Gävle Boy entertained the children in the block with stories about the Witches' Sabbath of Satan, where he claimed to have attended several times, having been abducted by witches.

 After this, several children started to claim, that they had also been abducted by witches to the Witches' Sabbath.
-The rumours among the children of abductions to Satan concerned parents in the block, who arranged so called "wake cottages", where children were gatthered in the house of the hawker, where they were guarded, to prevent them from being abducted by witches during the night.
+The rumours among the children of abductions to Satan concerned parents in the block, who arranged so called "wake cottages", where children were gathered in the house of the hawker, where they were guarded, to prevent them from being abducted by witches during the night.
 Among the children and the people engaged to guard them in the wake cottages were the Gävle Boy himself, Lisbeth Carlsdotter, the Myra maids, Kerstin Jacobsdotter, Lisbet Wellendorf and Melcher Olsson, who were all later to be known as the child witnesses.

 During the nights in the wake cottage, the children, when asked about the identity of the witches abducting them, started to name Britta Sippel, Anna Sippel and Anna Månsdotter as witches.
 Finally, 48 concerned parents of the Katarina Parish petitioned the authorities, demanding an investigation in order to protect their children from being abducted by witches.
 On 11 April 1676, the witch trial started with the first interrogation, of the accused cap maker Anna Månsdotter.